 - J. Milius, C. Petters.
 Eisriesenwelt – From Laser Scanning to Photo-Realistic 3D Model of the Biggest Ice Cave on Earth, GI_Forum 2012: Geovisualisation, Society and Learning.

-Austria has very rich man-made heritage and especially interesting are historical, picturesque cities and towns, the magnificent palaces of this former centre of power in Europe and several amazing monasteries: treasure troves of knowledge and art values.
+Austria has a wealthy man-made heritage and especially interesting are historical, picturesque cities and towns, the magnificent palaces of this former center of power in Europe, and several amazing monasteries: treasure troves of knowledge and art values.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.